Yeetoxic/LevelUp/README.md

-# **LevelUp App**
+# **LevelUp app**

 ## **Idea**
-The **Habit Breaker App** is designed to help users track and overcome their bad habits through a simple yet effective tracking system.
+The **LevelUp app** is designed to help users track and overcome their bad habits through a simple yet effective tracking system.
 Users log their progress by recording each instance of resisting or giving in to a bad habit.
 Over time, they can visualize their progress, build streaks, and gain motivation through XP rewards.
 The app also lightly supports good habit-building but keeps its focus on stopping negative behaviors.

 ### **How it Works**
 - Users create and track bad habits (e.g., smoking, junk food, procrastination).